Activation Steering vs. Finetuning: How Different Are They Really?

 How big is this mismatch?

-Across layers, post-MLP steering covers at most ~70% of the block output that fine-tuning changes, and in some layers, as little as ~40%.
+Here’s a look at the relative scale of the outputs of the MLP and the Attention models at different layers in an LLM.
+Across layers, post-MLP steering covers at most ~70% of the block output that finetuning changes, and in some layers, as little as ~40%.

-The rest remains untouched, meaning post-MLP steering cannot fully replicate the effect of fine-tuning at that block.
+The rest remains untouched, meaning post-MLP steering on a block-specific level cannot fully replicate the effect of finetuning at that block.

 Summary

-• Post-MLP steering is more expressive than pre-MLP steering because it can match arbitrary MLP updates.
+• Post-MLP steering is better positioned than pre-MLP steering when it comes to matching arbitrary MLP updates.

-• However, it still misses all the changes happening through the skip-connection.
+• However, it is not well-positioned for the changes happening through the skip-connection.

 • Matching MLP behavior is not enough, we also need a way to account for the skip path.